DudeYarvie/JARViE_Home_Automation_Modem/README.md

 <a name="RPI_HAT"></a>
 ### **RPI HAT**
-Plug this HAT onto any Raspberry Pi (RPI) with a 40-pin HDR (e.g. Pi 1,3,4 and Zero) and you instantly have a powerful PLM gateway to controll your powerline communications network.
-The HAT has an onboard +5V AC/DC converter that powers the RPI and HAT digital circuitry directly from the powerline. **The gateway is an on-board computer making it Python developer friendly; PLM communications can be achieved using Pytohn scripting.** The gateway can be accessed over the internet via a remote desktop or SSH connection.
+Plug this HAT onto any Raspberry Pi (RPI) with a 40-pin HDR (e.g. Pi 1,3,4 and Zero) and you instantly have a powerful PLM gateway to control your powerline communications network.
+The HAT has an onboard +5V AC/DC converter that powers the RPI and HAT digital circuitry directly from the powerline. **The gateway is an single board computer making it Python developer friendly; PLM communications can be achieved using Python scripting.** The gateway can be accessed over the internet via a remote desktop or SSH connection.

 ![JARViE_PLM_RPI_HAT](https://github.com/DudeYarvie/JARViE_Home_Automation_Modem/blob/master/Reference%20Docs/Pics/PLM_RPI_HAT_Annotate.png)